beta-team/beta-recsys/docs/index.rst

 ..
-Beta-recsys documentation master file, created by sphinx-quickstart on Mon May 25 15:25:07 2020.
+Beta-RecSys documentation master file, created by sphinx-quickstart on Mon May 25 15:25:07 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Beta-recsys's documentation!
+Welcome to Beta-RecSys's documentation!
 =======================================
 .. image:: https://codecov.io/gh/leungyukshing/beta-recsys/branch/develop/graph/badge.svg
   :target: https://codecov.io/gh/leungyukshing/beta-recsys